-The Uniformed Protective Services sector is diverse and encompasses services such as the Police service, the Fire and Rescue service, the Armed Services, and the Prison service.
-There are a wide range of occupations for graduate entry across the Uniformed Protective Services, including roles in the Police service and the Armed services.
-This qualification focuses on, but is not limited to, the Uniformed Protective Services such as Police service, Fire and Rescue service, Armed services, NHS, Border Agency and Prison service.
+The Uniformed Protective Services sector is diverse and External assessment encompasses services such as the Police service, the Fire and Examinations are used for external assessment of two Rescue service, the Armed Services, and the Prison service. units in the Uniformed Protective Services suite.
+All learners There are a wide range of occupations for graduate entry take the same assessment at the same time.
+Learners across the Uniformed Protective Services, including roles in are permitted to re-sit external assessments during their the Police service and the Armed services.
+This qualification programme. focuses on, but is not limited to, the Uniformed Protective Services such as Police service.
+Fire and Rescue service.
+Synoptic assessment Armed services, NHS, Border Agency and Prison service.
+Synoptic assessment allows learners to demonstrate that